LIFTING THE VEIL OF RACE

 William Edward Burghardt DuBois (pronounced Du-BOYS), was not born into poverty or slavery.
 Growing up in Great Barrington, Massachusetts, DuBois was one of 50 blacks among 5,000 whites.
 Recognizing his gifts, the town took up a collection for his college tuition.
 DuBois studied at Fisk, then in 1895 became the first black to get a Ph.D. from Harvard.
 He might have settled for scholarship at some white-steeple New England college, but DuBois, wrote novelist John Edgar Wideman, was "an irascible man -- aristocratic, arrogant, aloof, egotistical, possessed of a tooth-jarring moral rectitude [but also] courageous, honorable, loyal, indomitable, passionate. . . a genius."
 And he would never settle for anything less than justice.

 While teaching at Atlanta University, DuBois "saw the race-hatred of the whites as I had never dreamed of it before -- naked and unashamed!"
-He witnessed a lynching, then a race riot as most were unleashed back then — whites rampaging through black neighborhoods.
-"With this came the strengthening of and hardening of my own character."
+He witnessed a lynching, then a race riot as most unfolded back then — whites rampaging through black neighborhoods.
+Later he remembered, "with this came the strengthening of and hardening of my own character."
 And in Atlanta, he published The Souls of Black Folk.
 Many whites doubted that blacks had souls, but DuBois saw sorrowful spirits torn in two by their treatment.

 "It is a peculiar sensation, this double consciousness, this sense of always looking at one's self through the eyes of others. . .
 One ever feels his two-ness -- an American, a Negro, two souls, two thoughts, two unconcealed strivings; two warring ideals in one dark body, whose dogged strength alone keeps it from being torn asunder."